 The girls quizzed me but I told them I was just teasing and wasn’t interested.

-The truth, after a year of martial fidelity, I was swept off by my feet, not by him, by my repressed wantonness.
+In truth, after a year of marital fidelity, I was swept off by my feet, not by him, by my need for wanton attention.

 Author Notes: She tries to control and manipulate an engineer met a work by banter but is struggling with herself.